Bethenny Frankel's Shocking Past Revealed In The New PEOPLE

 Now, happier days lie ahead for Bethenny.
 "She sees in me the kind of father for Bryn that she always wanted for herself," her husband Jason tells PEOPLE.
 Bethenny says he "taught me what it meant for someone to love me and to take care of me emotionally.
 I am so in love."
 Regarding her success and her priorities, she says, "I live for this baby.
 Everything that's happened is exciting, but it's nothing like having her in your arms.
 I just want to give her the life I didn't have."

-Get the whole scoop and a whole lot more in the new issue of PEOPLE, on newsstands now!
+Get the whole scoop and a whole lot more in the new issue of PEOPLE, on newsstands now; or visit PEOPLE.com!